-- If you are using the optional fresh ginger and/or garlic, be sure to slice or chop the ginger and garlic and cook these along with the sauce ingredients in step 1 above.
+- If you are using the optional fresh ginger and/or garlic, slice or chop the ginger and garlic and add it to the other ingredients.

 - Heat over a medium-high flame while stirring the mixture well.

 - Lower the heat to medium and bring the sauce to a boil, then turn down the heat to low.
 Simmer the sauce for a few minutes until the sauce reduces slightly.

 - Remove the pan from the heat and allow the teriyaki sauce to cool.

 - If you added ginger or garlic to the sauce, strain the sauce to remove the ginger and garlic pieces, then use the sauce.

 Adding ginger and garlic is optional, but if you do choose to use them, if you want a mild flavor, slice them into big pieces.
 For a bolder flavor, chop them finely.
 You can vary the amount that you add to suit your taste as well.